Getting started with HDL Coder for the AMD ZCU208 RFSoC development board

 Warning

-There is a bug in the Vivado tools that prevents certain features from working after the year 2022 began.
-You MUST install a patch from MathWorks to use HDL Coder.
-Download the patch here, you must login to access the materials: https://www.mathworks.com/support/bugreports/2656440
+For R2021 releases There is a bug in the Vivado tools that prevents certain features from working after the year 2022 began.
+You MUST install a patch from MathWorks to use HDL Coder, this is not reqiured for newer MATLAB releases.
+Login for more info: https://www.mathworks.com/support/bugreports/2656440

-Use the Add-On Manager to search for and install all of these.
-This is how they appear in Add-on Manager:
+Use the Add-On Manager to search, this is how they appear:

 Warning